🏠

 Shop The Look:

-3. Whitewashed wood media console with black metal hardware
+3. Whitewashed wood media console black metal hardware

-4. Black wrought iron accent chair with white cushions
+4. Black wrought iron accent chair white cushions

-8. White gauze curtains with black wrought iron curtain rods
+8. White gauze curtains black wrought iron curtain rods

 DIY Paint Transformation